Resources for Tracking Trump Administration Actions

 The American Statistical Association (ASA), "The Nation’s Data at Risk."
 "Rapid changes underway in the federal government are affecting federal statistical agencies and their contractors with potentially grave implications for the quality of vital national statistics.
 The ASA/GMU project to assess the health of the federal statistical agencies* plans to monitor and share updates on the health of the federal statistical agencies as we become aware of them...."

-"Tracking Trump: His actions on education" The Hechinger Report (Updated Feb.28)
+"Tracking Trump: His actions on education" The Hechinger Report (Updated frequently)

 Copyright (c) District of Columbia Sociological Society.
 Contact us: dcsociologicalsociety@gmail.com